johncrook-davies/sailing/README.md

 # Notes on sailing

 ## Contents
+* anchoring.md
+  - Scope
+  - Considerations
+  - Types of anchor
+  - How to test how well anchor is holding
 * buoyage.md
   - Light sequences and notation
   - List of buoys: Shapes, colours and lights